Skip to main content

 Research synthesisVery low evidenceSmall effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-Across 3 review-level studies, all reported small beneficial effects of Lactobacillus brevis SBC8803 on immune function, specifically enhanced natural killer cell activity and increased secretory IgA levels.
-However, none of the findings were statistically significant, and the evidence base is limited to narrative reviews rather than original clinical trials.
+Across 3 studies, all reported small beneficial effects of Lactobacillus brevis SBC8803 on immune function, specifically enhancements in natural killer (NK) cell activity and secretory IgA levels.
+The evidence base is very small (only 3 studies, all reviews) and no study reported statistical significance or specific dose/duration data.
+No single population or dose range was consistently studied.

 • Studied populations: patients with psoriasis